 California law requires school districts to provide an education to any student who resides within the district’s attendance area.
 Although students have the right under California law to free, public education, the law does not guarantee that a student can attend the school of his or her choice.
 Students who reside outside of the district and wish to enroll in a UUSD school must submit the following items to the school site for review:

 All students should have a 95% attendance rate for the most recent grading period to be considered for enrollment in Ukiah Unified.
 Secondary students should also have a grade point average of 2.0 or higher.
-If there is room to enroll the student and they meet all of the requirements, the student may then be enrolled.
+Students must show good citizenship and behavior with no major disciplinary infractions.
+If there is room to enroll the student, and they meet all of the requirements, the student will be considered for enrollment.